 Plus, Siargao is super cheap, it was hard to break a 500 PHP note, which is equivalent to $10 USD.
 Money goes very far here.

-*When looking for the best price and biggest selection of hotels in Siargao check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*
+*When looking for the best price and the biggest selection of hotels in Siargao check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*

 Your Complete Siargao Island Travel Guide

-We have spent many sun-soaked adventurous days here in Siargao Island during our months of time spent in the Philippines.
+We have spent many sun-soaked adventurous days here on Siargao Island during our months of time spent in the Philippines.
 We put this guide together to help you make the most of your time in this little piece of paradise called Siargao.
 Here is everything thing that was awesome, what we did wrong, and everything in between.

 Jump to info on Siargao: